jeremytammik/the_building_coder_blog/a/2060_modeless_tutor.md

 </ul>

 Since the advent of ChatGPT, I thought I might create a collection of Revit API questions and answers to feed a RAG-enhanced LLM system.
-Currently, RAG in evolving further into GraphsRAG and KnowledgeGraph.
+Currently, RAG in evolving further into GraphRAG, KnowledgeGraph, etc.

 That would make sense if the Revit API knowledge that I wish to use was proprietary and not public.